Blondey McCoy: Skateboarding

 McCoy became sponsored by Palace Skateboards in 2012, when he was just 14 years old.
 He featured in multiple Palace video parts, including Palasonic, one of Palace's seminal skateboard videos, released on 8 November 2017, as well as producing his own videos.
 In 2019 he announced his departure from the brand via an Instagram post.

 Clothing Line

-Blondey conceived the idea for his brand Thames as part of his GCSE Art project, and in 2014 it began working alongside Palace Skateboards.
+Blondey conceived the idea for his brand Thames as part of his GCSE Art project, and in 2014 began working alongside Palace Skateboards.
 In 2019, he parted ways with the brand and decided that he wished to regain creative control of Thames, and thus rebranded it as Thames MMXX.
 Since 2019, McCoy has been the creative director of this brand, which draws from both British and skateboarding culture.

 Modelling

 McCoy has modelled for Supreme, Burberry, Valentino, Palace and Adidas.
 McCoy has a long relationship with photographer Alasdair McLellan that has culminated in a book of their model/photographer relationship titled 'Blondey 15-21' published June 2019.

 He is represented by the Kate Moss agency.